letstalk-avii/dataforge-commerce-platform/README.md

 **DataForge Commerce Platform** is an end-to-end data engineering project designed to simulate a modern retail and commerce data platform.

-The project processes Walmart-style retail transactional data from a PostgreSQL-compatible operational source database and incrementally ingests the data into a Databricks Lakehouse using Change Data Capture (CDC).
+The project processes Walmart-style retail transactional data from a Agentic DB (PostgreSQL) operational source database and incrementally ingests the data into a Databricks Lakehouse using Change Data Capture (CDC).

 The platform follows a **Medallion Architecture**, where data moves through Bronze and Silver processing layers before being transformed into analytics-ready dimensional models using **dbt**.